The most frequently asked questions by the candidates who prepare to the Test of English for Aviation at www.icao4u.pl:

 However trivial it may sound: LISTEN:)!
 PRACTISE:)!
 As much and as extensively as possible.
 There are numerous sources of recordings available on the Internet, so appropriate selection poses some challenge.
-On youtube look for the recordings which are similar to those that are played to the candidates during the examination:

 - do not listen to the native speakers only.
 During TEA session only 10-15% of recordings are produced by the native speakers.
 The messages are read out by the speakers of various nationalities and ethnicities.
 Exposing yourselves to various accents will also let you work out flexibility in understanding.
 It is the invaluable skill as during the examination your the first message may be said by a Chinese speaker, the second one by a French one, the third by a Spanish, etc. The differences deriving from the origin of the speakers are very audible, nobody polishes anything here up to the near-native level